KaganBaldiran/USOS-Grade-Fetcher/README.md

 # USOS-Grade-Fetcher

-A small script to check my university grades from the system with a click
+A small web automation script to check my university grades from the system with a click